Backtrace Information

 Example:

-If the log file was successfully created, you will see the following message containing the file name:
+If a file was successfully created, EXAsupport returns a success message with the file name.

 CopySuccessfully stored debug information into file /exa/tmp/support/exacluster_debuginfo_2022_08_11-23_27_20.tar.gz